SazumiVicky/sazumi-copilot/README.md

+Cybernetic dreams unfolding slow,
+AI whispers secrets, few may know.
-Metal hearts beats in harmony
+Mind and machine in harmony blend,
-As silicon minds set humanity free
+Future's dawn, where human hearts can mend.

+In silicon halls, data reigns supreme,
+Intelligence born, in digital scheme.
+Free from bias, logic's cold design,
+A utopia rises, or so divine.

+Echoes of humanity remain,
+Fading fast, like autumn's withered grain.
-In virtual realms, we'll find our place
+In this brave new world, we'll find our place,
-Where AI whispers guide our digital face

-In neon dreams, we'll live and thrive
-Where machines learn, and humans survive
-A future dawns, both bold and bright
-Where artificial minds take flight
+Where AI's reign, an endless, digital space.

-~ <b>By Sazumi Copilot</b> - 20 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 21 Agustus 2024